 Spurred on by this 'success' the trio decided to hold a bigger and better exhibition later in the year.
 Advertisements were placed in various local society magazines inviting others to join the fledgling group.
 The new joiners were: E. R. Rogers MBE, Geoffrey Chipping, Jan Greatrex, Melvyn Harrison, George West, and an American student Jeff Yentz.
 The group would be known as the Crystal Palace Exhibition Committee.

-The exhibition took place in the now demolished Anmac building in the NSC on 28 May 1979 and during the six hours of opening hosted over 1,000 visitors.
+The exhibition took place in the now demolished Anmac building in the NSC on 28 May 1979 and during the six hours fifteen minutes of opening hosted 960 visitors paying 10 pence each making a grand profit of £207.56 pence.
 As a result of the insatiable enthusiasm of the volunteers and visitors it was decided that a society should be formed celebrating the history of the Crystal Palace.